A variational inference framework for inverse problems

 Therefore $\bK$ is a symmetric block-Toeplitz matrix with $m_2$ unique sub-blocks, each being $m_1\times m_1$ symmetric Toeplitz matrices.
 For simple unidimensional problems $\bK$ is a symmetric Toeplitz matrix.

 Both the MFVB and VMP updates

 require inversion of a matrix of size $m\times m$.
 From \eqref{eq:SigmaUpdate} it is easy to notice that the structure of the matrix being inverted is influenced by $\bK$ through $\bK^T\bK$.
 A possible idea to reduce computational burden induced by these updates is to sparsify $\bK$ in such a way that also $\bK^T\bK$ and the final matrix to invert are sparse.
-Since $\bK$ linearly links elements in $\bX$ with those in $\bY$ and given the one-to-one correspondence between $\bX$ and $\bY$, it is reasonable to set to zero the kernel matrix elements which express interactions between pairs of locations whose distance exceeds a certain \emph{truncation} value $\ell\in\mathbb{N}$, with $\ell<\min(m_1,m_2)$.
+Since $\bK$ linearly links elements in $\bX$ with those in $\bY$ and given the one-to-one correspondence between $\bX$ and $\bY$, it is reasonable to set to zero the matrix $\boldsymbol{K}$ elements which correspond to interactions between pairs of locations whose distance exceeds a certain \emph{truncation} value $\ell\in\mathbb{N}$, with $\ell<\min(m_1,m_2)$.
+This strategy can find application, for instance, both in the context of biomedical imaging discussed in Section \ref{sec:biomed} and archaeological field survey treated in the supplementary material.
 More formally, this consists in setting to zero the entries of $\bK$ that model dependence between pairs of elements of $\bX$ and $\bY$, $(X_{ij},Y_{i'j'})$, such that